BDC Hamburger Icon

 3. Ask for suggestions.

-4. Lower stress by tracking hours.
+4. Prevent burnout by tracking hours.

 6. Encourage vaccines and screenings.

-You can also offer screenings and vaccines at the office so employees don’t have to take time out of their schedule to make an appointment, juggle an appointment during their workday, or go alone.
+If your business provides employees with health insurance, it’s wise to encourage your workers to take advantage of (often free) preventive care.
+You can also offer screenings and vaccines at your office so employees don’t have to take time out of their schedule to make an appointment, juggle an appointment during their workday, or go alone.

 Did you find this content helpful?